 We started making our way up the coast, making a brief stop in Santa Maria, CA to visit Windset Farms’ 3-million square foot greenhouse facility.
 I had spent the last several months working on the interior design treatments of their office and wayfinding signage for the entire facility; you can see that portfolio piece here.
 It was great to see this project in person — I’m really pleased with the completed project, and their greenhouse facility is HUGE!

 Overview of the work I did for Windset Farms office interior design treatments — see the link above to learn more about that project.

 Inside Windset’s cucumber greenhouse… That’s me dressed in the latest in greenhouse visitor fashion.

-After a few hours in Santa Maria we continued north up the coast via Highway 1 to Big Sur.
+After a few hours in Santa Maria, we continued north up the coast via Highway 1 to Big Sur.
 We made a few stops along the way, including the Elephant Seal Rookery at San Simeon.
-There was plenty of elephant seals lounging on the beach, and you can get pretty close to them.
+There were plenty of elephant seals lounging on the beach, and you can get pretty close to them.

 A couple of elephant seals bark at each other at the Elephant Seal Rookery at San Simeon, CA.

 Katie captured this frequent sighting: my backside while shooting photos…

 And here’s the actual photo I was shooting; the Big Creek Bridge (built in 1937).